ShubhamGupta05/display-posts-slider/README.md

 # Parameter

-List of the parameters that can be passed while calling the shortcode:
+List of the parameters that can be passed while calling the shortcode to select the type of posts you want to display in slider:

 1. posts_per_page ( Pass the number of posts you want to display.
 Maximum limit is set to 100)<br>
     (Optional)(Number)<br>